-These are posts that need just a little push to get a big reward for making it to page one.
+These posts need just a little push to get a big reward for making it to page one.
 Try your best to optimize every last element to give your content the edge over results on the bottom of page 1.

-2. Make title tags clickable and keyword rich
+2. Make title tags clickable and keyword-rich

 Title tags are the gateway to your website from search engine results pages (SERPs).
 They must be inviting if you want people to click on them.

-A piece of content can be highly valuable but if its title isn’t compelling, users won’t click through.
+A piece of content can be highly valuable, but if its title isn’t compelling, users won’t click through.
 And you lose out on traffic.